The most comprehensive online index of the Northeast’s historic, endangered, and forgotten buildings, infrastructure, NYC streets, and other places.

 Boiler House Smokestacks

-Venturing to an open driveway we located the mills two smokestacks.
+Venturing to an open driveway we located the mill's two smokestacks.
 The boiler house has seen better days.
 Inside the open space, we found three different car manufacturer brands forlornly sitting side by side.
 A Pontiac, a Chevrolet pickup, and an unknown truck.
 It is not unusual to find cars stowed in former mills like these throughout the eastern seaboard.
 I have found my share of cars in mills and former power plants.
 It's only recently I found three cars at one site.
-At most I find one car and usually, it's either wrecked or as these cars here still containing most of its parts intact.
+At most, I find one car and usually, it's either wrecked or as these cars here still contain most of their parts intact.

 Chevrolet pickup